faizalrf/documentation/columnstore-1.4-multinode-install.md

 - `endpoint = storage.googleapis.com` should point to the S3 URL within DBS.
 - `aws_access_key_id =` should point to the access key provided by the S3 storage team.
 - `aws_secret_access_key =` should point to the "secret" access key provided by the S3 storage team.
+- Edit the paths in the storagemanager.cnf file as per https://mariadb.com/kb/en/sample-storagemanagercnf/

 Once the above are configured and saved we can now execute `postConfigure` script.